CalmBit/capybara/README.md

 <img src="capybara.svg" width="128px" height="128px" align="right">

 # Capybara
-Capybara is a [Mastodon](https://github.com/tootsuite/mastodon) clone - it will function practically indentically to Mastodon, both under the hood and through its exposed APIs.
+Capybara is a [Mastodon](https://github.com/tootsuite/mastodon) clone - it will function practically identically to Mastodon, both under the hood and through its exposed APIs.

 ## Why?